Relectrik/Projects/Personal Projects/Automated-Gym-Routine/README.md

 After populating the appropriate methods, I simply need to find a heuristic for determining how I want the volume of the workout to be calculated based upon the soreness levels in the past week.

-## Day 4 1/12/2024
+## Day 4 | 1/12/2024
 Here is an example entry of 7 days from the soreness_record.csv file:
-(Each of the soreness levels are between 0 - 2 to not overcomplicate the heuristic)
+(Each of the soreness levels are between 0 - 2 to not overcomplicate the heuristic, where 0 is not sore and 2 is extremely sore)

 ```
 Chest, Triceps, Front Deltoid, Side Deltoid, Rear Deltoid, Back, Biceps, Quadriceps, Hamstring, Calves, Date